 Clearly none of these are huge draw backs but it’s certainly enough that I still debate which pack to bring on a climb depending on the day / forecast / climb.

 As of the publication of this review, I’ve had my Variant 37 one day shy of a year and in that time I’ve summited about two dozen trip report worthy mountains with it and hiked in it many times more than that as well.
 More than the number of uses however, those hikes and climbs have been made up primarily with rocky, snowy, and otherwise abrasive terrain.
 Simply put, my pack has seen some solid wear over it’s current life.

 Looking at the exterior, no one is going to think I’m climbing in a new pack anymore.
 A handful of rainy days and a couple bathtub washes have helped to get rid of some of the dirt but the vibrant red is starting to fade down and show some stains especially around the bottom, sides and back where the pack tends to come into ground or sweat contact.

+That said, the pack has been well designed for abuse.
+While the crampon pouch really doesn’t hold crampons when loaded up, the extra durability helps the front side.
+That’s true of just about the entire exterior which has yet to rip, tear, or fray off more than a couple threads (knock on wood.)
 The waist pads certainly show some wear and dirt stains but with the distributed load approach it seems to have survived any real deterioration thus far.
 Similarly, while the straps, cinches and tie-downs are not as tight as when it was new, all still work and are still all there.